-If you make this type of request we may request specific information from you to help us confirm
+If you make this type of request, we may request specific information from you to help us confirm

 your identity and verify your request.
-Data protection legislation may allow or require us to
+Data protection legislation may allow or require us to refuse

 or regulatory restrictions.

 Please send any requests relating to the above in writing to our Data Protection Officer at

-email@example.com specifying your name and the
+email@example.com (US) specifying your

 name and the details of your request.

 13 Retention of personal data

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it

-To determine the appropriate retention period for personal data, we consider the amount, nature,
+To determine the appropriate retention period for personal data, we consider the amount, nature, and

 your personal data, the purposes for which we process your personal data and whether we can achieve

 those purposes through other means, and the applicable legal requirements.

 Details of retention periods for different aspects of your personal data are available upon request

-by contacting us on firstname.lastname@example.org.
+by contacting us on firstname.lastname@example.org (UK) or

 14 Right to withdraw consent